alexdelorenzo/mpris_server/README.md

   * [ ] MediaPlayer2.Playlist
   * [ ] MediaPlayer2.TrackList

-The library also provides an event-listener that emits `org.freedesktop.DBus.Properties.PropertiesChanged` in response to changes in your media player.
+The library also provides an event handler that emits `org.freedesktop.DBus.Properties.PropertiesChanged` in response to changes in your media player.
 This allows for real-time updates from your media player to DBus.

 ## Installation
 ### Requirements